Odobo/vertx3-service-proxy/README.md

 ## How it works

-The request is serialized to a Json specifying the method and the arguments in the java implementation this is done via an `InvocationHandler` in javascript it's done natively e.g.
+The request is serialized to a Json specifying the method and the arguments in the java implementation this is done via an `InvocationHandler`; in javascript it's done natively e.g.

 ~~~~json
 {